iwterry/web_project_4/README.md

 **Description of the project and its functionality**

-This is a project about allowing a user to create a profile name with a description and creating, deleting, viewing, and liking different locations / places that are chosen by the user.
+This is a project about allowing a user to create and edit their profile (name, description, and avatar) and to create, delete, view, and like different locations / places on cards that are chosen by the user.

 **Description of technologies and techniques used**